nixilla/practical-symfony2-book/source/day_01_starting_up_the_project.rst

 Directory Structure Permissions
 ```````````````````````````````

-No need to write about it, when there is `documentation available`_ at symfony website.
+There is no need to write about it, when there is `documentation available`_ at symfony website.

 .. _`documentation available`: http://symfony.com/doc/current/book/installation.html#configuration-and-setup